HenryYYang/rosetta-specifications/README.md

 for integration (make sure your implementation meets the ["expectations" of any implementation](https://www.rosetta-api.org/docs/node_deployment.html)).

+You're also welcome to add your implementation to the list of known implementation [here](blockchains.md).

 ### Reference Implementations
 For many developers, the best way to get started is to look at an example.
 For this reason, we developed a complete Rosetta API reference implementation for [Bitcoin](https://github.com/coinbase/rosetta-bitcoin)